rondevera/jslintmate/README.markdown

     JSHint), and a list of errors appears.
 3. Click an error to jump to that line in the file.
 Fix and repeat.

+This bundle doesn't run JSLint/JSHint on save because doing so can incur noticeable overhead.

 Options
 -------